Working at Mode, I get to talk with a lot of analysts and data scientists.

 These talks have led to a ton of insightful conversations about how we all like to work.
 The usual suspects come up: process, technologies, best practices, etc. Of all the go-to topics, one seems to crop up more often than the rest: language.

-This conversation is usually dominated by the big three: SQL, Python, and R. When I ask other analysts about the extent to which they use the languages that Mode supports today (SQL and Python) a few distinct clusters appear: analysts who mainly use SQL, analysts who mainly use Python, and a smaller group who uses both.
+This conversation is usually dominated by the big three: SQL, Python, and R. When I ask other analysts about the extent to which they use SQL and Python a few distinct clusters appear: analysts who mainly use SQL, analysts who mainly use Python, and a smaller group who uses both.

 It's time to bridge the gap and make the small group of folks who switch back and forth between SQL and Python bigger.
 In this new series, aptly named Bridge the Gap, we're going to explore this in-between world in hopes of helping people expand their knowledge of both languages and get their work done faster, using the best tools for the job.